simbrain/simbraindocs/src/docs/network/buildingBasics.md

 - Panning: To pan press the command /ctrl key while left-clicking and dragging.
 Note that by default auto-zoom is turned on; if you plan to zoom in and pan a lot it should be turned off by dclicking on the auto-zoom icon.

+# Graphical and Color Conventions

+Most graphical and color conventions can be customized using the [preference dialog](preferences).
+Neuron, synapse, neuron array, and other color conventions are discussed on the doc pages for those objects.

 # Creating Objects

 Primarily nodes are discussed here, but similar ideas apply for text objects, neuron groups, and other Simbrain objects.